 But, besides the general “inability to swing” amongst these “paint by numbers” bands, there is another key limitation to their musicality, in my view: Guitar “Concert Tuning” (E, A, D, G, B, E) lends itself to the keys of E, A and B – and so most easy-to-play guitar music is comprised of E, A and B chords.

 Most guitar players don’t question why a guitar is tuned in this way, or how it came about.
 It is, and therefore that’s how they learn to play it, and these are the sounds that come out of it.
-But, as we’ve seen, B is discordant with our “magic” key of B-flat, and I prefer not to play it at all, E is a tri-tone to B-flat (it’s “devil’s interval”) – although jazz people love that stuff.
+But, as we’ve seen, B is discordant with our “magic” key of B-flat, and I prefer not to play it at all, E is a tri-tone to B-flat (the “devil’s interval”) – although jazz people love that stuff.
 So, if there really is a subliminal B-flat resonance in the background at all times, a good portion of the notes coming from a concert tuned guitar are going to be dissonant with it.
 Solution: slap a capo on your guitar on the first fret to put it into F – and every open string is now a “non-ugly” note from our collection.

 Pianists have a more even playing ground.
 There is no “prejudice” to the instrument – if you’re not playing all white keys or all black keys – it’s pretty much the same level of difficulty no matter what key you’re in.
 So, pianists tend to choose keys more on their aesthetic effect, rather than their playability.
 This may explain why much piano music is not in E, A or B, but in B-flat, E-flat, G-minor, etc. – keys in sympathy with our magic keys.